ArsenalSystems/Database/Readme.txt

 4. Setup MapReduce location in Eclipse to point to HDFS running on your virtual machine

 5. Run <JoinMapReduce.java> as MapReduce job

+Note: This file has a lot of dependencies and may have compliation errors.
+It requires the plugin to be properly configured.